offbynull/palignprims/README.md

 * run profiler and optimize functions (some local alignment functions may be doing a ton of unneeded work -- e.g. get_outputs_full)
 * fix compiler warnings
+* cleanup syntax
+  * 120char lines (140 chars)
+  * spaces between squiggly brackets: {}
+  * python helper to ensure #includes are there for all std:: and using offbynull::...

 * Update get_in_degree() / get_out_degree() functions to calculate directly
 * Add concept checks to autos